-The Tenant Liability insurance is for tenants that are looking to cover for accidental damages to their landlord’s property.
-If you want to cover for damages to the pipes or a broken floorboard or any sort of damage to the home, then taking out this insurance policy is your best bet for minimizing costs.
+Tenant Liability insurance is for tenants that are looking to cover accidental damages to their landlord’s property.
+If you want to cover damages to the pipes or a broken floorboard or any sort of damage to the home, then taking out this insurance policy is your best bet for minimizing costs.

 Liability coverage also extends to slips, falls, and injuries to guests while in your rented property.
 If you have to pay for treatment or are sued, then a tenant’s insurance will help limit how much you have to take out from your personal savings.

 The Tenant Content Insurance is for your valuables and other possessions.
 Taking out this insurance will ensure that you are covered against home fires, theft, and any other kind of loss or damage to your property while renting a home.